Do you have a Strategy and Process for Inclusive,

 The fact that the strategy and the program are usually missing explains why most urban or regional revitalization—and multi-jurisdictional environmental restoration (such as watershed, river, or estuary)—initiatives are outright failures, or only marginally successful at best.

-Many places are working towards resilience or revitalization, and might even have a strategy and funding, but have no delivery process.
-When planners talk about urban design, it’s usually about stuff: buildings, infrastructure, public spaces, etc. Good design is, of course, essential.
+Some places work towards resilience or revitalization with a strategy and funding, but have no delivery process.
+When planners talk about design, it’s usually about stuff: buildings, infrastructure, public spaces, etc. Good design is, of course, essential.
 But too many places rush into hiring designers before they have a strategy, or a process to deliver it.
 The frequent result?
 A design that shuts out strategic options.

 In those rare places that have a semblance of process, the element most commonly missing from that process is strategy.
 This is ironic, since strategy is the only element whose sole function is to help ensure success.
 The problem derives from focusing on successful completion of steps, rather than the overall goal.
 Mayors celebrate the completion of a new comprehensive plan, or a project design, as if that were an end unto itself.
 Without a strategy for success, this is just busywork.